portalpayments/portalwallet/CODING_GUIDELINES.md

 - You're writing code to be be read, understood, and changed by your colleagues.

-- Use real names for things.
+- Use real names for constants and variables.
 No abbreviations.
   - Abrvntns sk to rd (if that doesn't make any sense, it says 'abbreviations suck to read')
   - If we're searching for 'wallet', then 'wlt' won't show up.
 Abbeviations are invariably used inconsistently.
 It's entirely possible we'll have 'wallet', 'w', 'wlt' and 'wllt' at the same time - maybe referring to slightly different things!
 Avoid confusion but consistently naming things so we have one implementation of everything.
   - Let the compiler worry about saving characters.
 Humans are the expensive part - readable names saves them time.